 F. Carl Mahr was the principal owner of the big measuring instrument firm of Carl Mahr and I was told that the manner by which Boley and Leinen got the Boley part of the name was a matter of acute embarrassment to the Leinen family.
 The founder of the firm, Gunther's grandfather, had been employed by G. Boley, and left them, initially, to manufacture the bench vise of his design (this vise was always marked "Leinen" - but with G. Boley also making an exact copy of this very popular item).
 My understanding is that Leinen was quite successful with the vise and decided to go into the watchmaker's lathe business in direct competition with G. Boley - an already well-established name.
 Supposedly, he searched the town directory and located a not particularly well-off widow named Boley and persuaded her to become a partner in his firm.
 His firm thus became "Boley & Leinen".
 This is really all that I know of the matter.
 It would, of course be very interesting to know what relation the widow's husband had been to the G. Boley of the pioneer lathe firm.
 Unfortunately 1 have more or less lost touch with Carl Mahr and everyone else in the Esslingen region.

-Over many decades Leinen were involved in the production of high-class machine tools including watchmakers' lathes and accessories, special equipment for the watch, instrument and scientific trades, precision plain-turning and backgeared screwcutting lathes, regular and special lathes for low-volume production work and a number of interesting milling machines including a version of the original Wolf Jahn type and a superb Micro miller/driller and an early precision bench drill
+Over many decades Leinen were involved in the production of high-class machine tools including watchmakers' lathes and accessories, special equipment for the watch, instrument and scientific trades, precision plain-turning and backgeared screwcutting lathes, regular and special lathes for low-volume production work and a number of interesting milling machines including a version of the original Wolf Jahn type, a superb Micro miller/driller and an early precision bench drill

 Leinen MLZ4S, LZ4S and LZ4P 5.1" x 19.7" circa 1950s